The name of your assigned academic advisor is listed in your Student Center in MyMadison.

 - Refers students to other campus resources as needed

 - Guides students' academic choices with regard to their long-term academic and career goals

 While the academic advisor can be an invaluable resource for students, responsibility for final decisions about choice of major, courses that students register for, and fulfillment of all graduation requirements belongs to the student.

 - Review the undergraduate catalog and understand the academic requirements for:

 - Know who their academic advisor is including their office location and contact information.
 Review the Notify Advisor tutorial (PDF or Video) or look up the advisor's contact information in the campus directory.

 - Be well prepared prior to meeting with their academic advisor.
-Assemble the appropriate documents and take them to the advising appointment: General Education checklist, a copy of the student's transcript or degree progress report, and a checklist of required major courses.
+Assemble the appropriate documents and either take hard copies or be prepared to access electronic copies during the advising appointment.
+These documents may include: general education program study planner, a copy of the student's transcript or degree progress report, a checklist of required major courses, pre-requisite or recommended coursework for a pre-professional or licensure program.
 Prepare a list of questions about courses to take the next semester and fulfilling graduation requirements.

 - Seek assistance with questions about enrolling in classes well before the registration appointment time.
 Don't wait until the last minute!